 Zakiya R. Adair

-Includes units on American, European, and Third World women that examine centers of women's activities (convents, women's clubs), women's place in male-dominated spheres (politics), women's impact on culture (health, arts), and the effect of larger changes on women's lives (technology, colonization).
-Offered: jointly with GWSS 283.
+Includes units on American, European, and Third World women that examine centers of women's activities, women's place in male-dominated spheres (politics), women's impact on culture (health, arts), and the effect of larger changes on women's lives (technology, colonization).
+Offered: jointly with GWSS 283; A.

 This course is designed to provide students with an introduction to the field of women’s history and will explore the different ways in which feminist historians have re-conceptualized women’s history.
 We will also explore women’s experience outside of traditional historical periodization.
 The purpose of this course is to provide a more complex understanding of traditional categories of historical interpretation.
 An additional purpose will also be to problematize feminist historians’ approaches to women’s experience.
 Specifically this course will use a multi-racial rather than uni-racial approach to women’s experience in and throughout the nineteenth and twentieth centuries.